hgzimmerman/SWEN344-web-project/documentation/API.md

 ### JWT Details
 For the purposes of the client, the JWT is a magic string.
-It never needs to be inspected or modified.
+It never _needs_ to be inspected or modified, but it can be with some base64 decoding.
 What it does need is to be attached to any request that requires authentication (which is most requests).
 This is done by attaching it to the authorization header.
 It should look something like this (where 'garbage' is a stand-in for the random characters that comprise a JWT):